Tilt Tray Insurance

 Does truck insurance cover fire and theft?

-Do I need more cover if I'm carting dangerous goods?
+Do I need extra cover for transporting dangerous goods?